 In 1995, my younger sister, Patti, died suddenly while working as an English teacher in the northern Namibian bush.
 I felt moved to write about her, and thus began a quest that would stretch more than 15 years.

 Over that time, my sister’s story became my story, too, told through the filter of blood and memory.
-The result, IF THIS ISN’T LIVING, is a memoir about lives intertwined and teased apart, about making peace with no longer having what I wanted so desperately.
+The result, if this isn't living is a memoir about lives intertwined and teased apart, about making peace with what I no longer could have.

 Only by seeing Patti’s tiny corner of Africa for myself—and piecing together a journey that included the remnants of apartheid, an isolated mission and an off-the-radar school—am I able to make peace with my sister's untimely death.